tarwn/lessthandot-hugo/blogs/content/posts/2009-09-23-use-indexkey_property-in-sql-server-to-d.md

 SELECT INDEXKEY_PROPERTY ( OBJECT_ID('Test') , 1 , 2 , 'isdescending' )
 ```

-Of course we are not amateurs and nobody wants to type all that stuff, we will just take the query from before and put the following in the select statement _INDEXKEY_PROPERTY (k.id,k.indid ,c.colid,&#8217;isdescending&#8217;) as IsDescending_
+Of course we are not amateurs and nobody wants to type all that stuff, we will just take the query from before and put the following in the select statement _INDEXKEY_PROPERTY (k.id,k.indid ,c.colid,'isdescending') as IsDescending_

 Run the code below to see how that works.